joelnet/nothis-react/README.md

 # NoThis.Component for React

-My contribution to the `#nothis` movement is `NoThis.Component`, a this-free way of creating a React component.
+A this-free way of creating a React component.

 Create React component without the need for `this`.
-The context is passed in as the first argument to all methods.
+The context is passed in as the first argument to all methods (unless excluded).

 Save your future self some time and never debug `this` again!

+NULL is considered to the a Billion dollar mistake.
+How much will `this` cost us?

 ## Installation